Rustic Camping Above Lake Superior

 We have very minimal lighting that is dark sky compliant.
 This means more stars to enjoy!

-Know Before You Book
+What to Expect Before You Book

 -

-Rustic campgrounds like Kona Hills are perfect for campers who value privacy, space, and a deep connection with nature—but we understand this style of camping may not be for everyone.
+Rustic campgrounds like Kona Hills are perfect for campers who value privacy, space, and a deep connection with nature, but we understand this style of camping may not be for everyone.
 Our campground offers a minimalist, nature-immersed experience for those looking to disconnect and explore the outdoors.

 -